einstein43/chatbot_v2/README.md

 2. Uncomment the example code at the bottom of the file
 3. Run the script with TypeScript: `npx ts-node src/scripts/ingest.ts`

-Alternatively, if you want to use Google Sheets as a data source:
+Alternatively, if you want to use Google Docs as a data source:

-1. Install the Google Sheets package: `npm install google-spreadsheet`
+1. Install the Google Docs package: `npm install google-docs`
-2. Uncomment the Google Sheets code in `src/lib/sheets.ts`
+2. Uncomment the Google Docs code in `src/lib/docs.ts`
-3. Add your Google Sheets credentials to `.env.local`
+3. Add your Google Docs credentials to `.env.local`
-4. Create a script that combines the Sheets loading with Pinecone ingestion
+4. Create a script that combines the Docs loading with Pinecone ingestion

 ## API Usage